frePPLe/frepple/doc/user-guide/model-reference/operation-materials.rst

   | Produce (or consume) material at the end of an operationplan.
   | The quantity consumed or produced is proportional to the quantity of the
     operationplan.

-* | **fixed_start**:
-  | Consume (or produce) material at the start of an operationplan, right
-    after any setup time on the loaded resource has been completed.
-  | The quantity consumed or produced is constant and independent of the
-    quantity of the operationplan.

-* | **fixed_end**:
-  | Produce (or consume) material at the end of an operationplan.
-  | The quantity consumed or produced is constant and independent of the
-    quantity of the operationplan.

 * | **transfer_batch**:
   | Consume (or produce) material in a number of batches of fixed size